The Single Person’s Search for Intimacy

 Finding Grace in the Messes of Marriage

-These short devotional readings by John Piper, Francis Chan, and more are designed to shape, challenge, and inspire your, and your spouse’s, vision of marriage.
+These short devotional readings by John Piper, Francis Chan, and others are designed to shape, challenge, and inspire your own vision of marriage and God.

 Nine Months in Mary’s Womb